855 words

 Now you need to confirm enabling the Active Directory Recycle Bin.

-Please note that it will not be possible to disable the Active Directory Recycle Bin in the future.
+It will not be possible to disable the Active Directory Recycle Bin in the future.

 Click on the “OK” button.